mrussotti/Summit-Street-Fitness/README.md

 2) Cost.
 The service will be free
 3) Accuracy.
 We will provide sources and conflicting opinions on the scientific stances we take to maximize muscle growth

-Sprints:
-1) Minimum functional working product (80% ready.
-1/19)
-2) Design a webpage (Template picked out, need to finish redesigning it.
-1/25)
-3) Set up a server to run the code in these repositories (Server set up at home.
-Remote access works.
-1/26)
-4) Connect server to front end of the website
-5) Create a .svg image of muscle groups to display weekly fatigue and color code it based on if you need more or less volume